 The temple was first discovered in 1963, but excavation didn’t begin until 1995.
 Considered still new in the archeological world, the oldest temple on earth is one of the most fascinating historical places in the world!

-That’s all from me, I hope my top historical places managed to inspire your wanderlust!
+That’s all from me, I hope my top historical places in the world managed to awake your wanderlust

 If you haven’t planned your trip there yet, find out how I plan my trips!

 I have hundreds of spots like these on my own bucket list.
 See my impossible bucket list of 1700+ adventures!